| Contact media relations

 While the LA100 Equity Strategies project is focused on LA's energy transition, the methodologies and many of the strategies can be adapted to other communities that are undertaking an equitable energy transition.

 Cities do not have to be as large as LA to benefit from its example.
 NREL's Accelerating Clean Energy at Scale (ACES) initiative scales NREL's community engagement model in small communities all the way up to regional collaboratives.
 The laboratory also supports DOE's Communities Local Energy Action Program (which facilitates clean energy deployment in low-income, energy-burdened communities), as well as the Clean Energy to Communities and Energy Transitions Initiative Partnership Project programs (community-designed and community-led projects that target local clean energy goals).
-Engineers and researchers with Clean Cities, another program that NREL supports, provide hands-on technical assistance to translate high-level policy goals into collaborative practices.
+Engineers and researchers with Clean Cities and Communities, another program that NREL supports, provide hands-on technical assistance to translate high-level policy goals into collaborative practices.

 Get Involved